-The Department of Natural Resources Chesapeake and Coastal Service provides grant funding through two sources: 1) The Chesapeake Bay Implementation Grant funded through the U.S. Environmental Protection Agency, and 2) Aquatic Resources Education (ARE) funded through the U.S. Fish and Wildlife Service.
+The Department of Natural Resources provides grant funding through the Chesapeake Bay Implementation Grant funded through the U.S. Environmental Protection Agency.

-Applicants can apply for funding through Maryland’s Chesapeake and Coastal Grants Gateway (Grants Gateway) which provides a resource for partners seeking technical and financial support for projects that foster healthy and resilient ecosystems, communities and economies.
+Applicants can apply for funding through Grants Gateway which provides a resource for partners seeking technical and financial support for projects that foster healthy and resilient ecosystems, communities and economies.
 The Grants Gateway provides a single point of entry to streamline the grant application process for governments, academic institutions and non-governmental organizations.
-Eligible projects across five outcomes and one loan program will improve water quality, restore local waterways, increase resilience to climate impacts, improve navigation and boating access sites for the benefit of the boating public and develop the next generation of environmental stewards.
-When applicants apply through Outcome 4, they are applying for both environmental education funding sources mentioned above.
+Eligible projects across several outcomes and one loan program will improve water quality, restore local waterways, increase resilience to future weather condition impacts, improve navigation and boating access sites for the benefit of the boating public and develop the next generation of environmental stewards.

 How much funding is available?
 Up to $100,000 for CBIG.
-Projects funded through ARE typically are below $50,000.
 If your proposal is above this threshold, please email the outcome contact below.

 Where can my project(s) be located?
 Public lands, in schoolyards, community property, private property.
 All projects should be located within Maryland’s portion of the Chesapeake Bay Watershed